Missing the Medicare Initial Enrollment Period

 6. Can I keep my Health Savings Account (HSA) with Medicare?

-You can’t contribute to an HSA once you’re enrolled in Medicare.
-However, you can still use the money in your HSA to pay for qualified medical expenses.
+You can’t contribute to an HSA once you’re enrolled in Medicare Part A. However, you can still use the money in your HSA to pay for qualified medical expenses.

 7. What if I have a group health plan through work?